onzfonz/comp227/src/content/1/en/part1c.md

 Let's go over the main principles of how an application works once more.

-When the application starts, the code in *App* is executed.
+When the application starts, the code in `App` is executed.
-This code uses a [useState](https://reactjs.org/docs/hooks-reference.html#usestate) hook to create the application state, setting an initial value of the variable *counter*.
+This code uses a [useState](https://reactjs.org/docs/hooks-reference.html#usestate) hook to create the application state, setting an initial value of the variable `counter`.
-This component contains the *Display* component - which displays the counter's value, 0 - and three *Button* components.
+This component contains the `Display` component - which displays the counter's value, `0` - and three `Button` components.
 The buttons all have event handlers, which are used to change the state of the counter.

 When one of the buttons is clicked, the event handler is executed.
-The event handler changes the state of the *App* component with the *setCounter* function.
+The event handler changes the state of the `App` component with the `setCounter` function.
 **Calling a function that changes the state causes the component to rerender.**

-So, if a user clicks the <i>plus</i> button, the button's event handler changes the value of *counter* to 1, and the *App* component is rerendered.
+So, if a user clicks the ***plus*** button, the button's event handler changes the value of `counter` to 1, and the `App` component is rerendered.
-This causes its subcomponents *Display* and *Button* to also be re-rendered.
+This causes its subcomponents `Display` and `Button` to also be re-rendered.
-*Display* receives the new value of the counter, 1, as props.
+`Display` receives the new value of the counter, 1, as props.
-The *Button* components receive event handlers which can be used to change the state of the counter.
+The `Button` components receive event handlers which can be used to change the state of the counter.

 ### Refactoring the components